ansys/pyansys-units/README.rst

 Getting started
 ---------------

-PyAnsys Units supports flexible instantiation of ``Quantity`` objects along with symbolic calcuations using the standard operators:
+PyAnsys Units supports flexible instantiation of ``Quantity`` objects along with symbolic calculations using the standard operators:

 .. code:: python